Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Quasiconvexity and Perimeter-reduction

 \end{defn} \begin{prop}[$(R,\mc H)$-enlargement reduces perimeter] Let $X$ be a $C'(\lambda)$ complex that is simply-connected, $M$-thin, and satisfies $6\lambda M < 1$.

 Let $\mc H<\aut (X)$, let $Y\subset X$ be $\mc H$-cocompact, and let $R \subset X$ be a missing $3$-shell of $Y$.
 Then the $(\mc H, R)$-enlargement $Y'$ of $Y$ satisfies:

 \end{prop}

 {\bf Plan:} The proof is divided into two cases depending upon the group $\aut_{\mc H}(R)$ defined below.
 When $\aut_{\mc H}(R)$ is a large subgroup (of the dihedral group $\aut(R)$) then Proposition~\ref{prop:perimeter} is obvious as we show below that no new 1-cells are added.
 The main part of the proof is in the case where $\aut_{\mc H}(R)$ is either trivial or generated by a reflection.
 This case requires a computation showing that the perimeter decreases.
+The proof of Proposition~\ref{prop:perimeter} is discussed after the following three lemmas.

 \begin{defn} Let $\mc H<\aut (X)$, and let $R \subset X$ be a $2$-cell.
 We define $\aut_{\mc H}(R)$ to be the following quotient group: where the first group is the usual stabilizer of $R$ in ${\mc H}$ and the second is the point-wise stabilizer of $R$ in ${\mc H}$.
 When all boundary cycles of $2$-cells are embedded (as is the case when $X$ is a simply-connected $C'(1/6)$-complex by Corollary~\ref{cor:boundary cycles embed}), there is a natural classification of elements of $\aut_{\mc H}(R)$ as rotations or reflections.
 In particular, if $\aut_{\mc H}(R)$ has no rotations then it is either trivial or is generated by a reflection. \end{defn}